devjoppe/devjoppe/README.md

 I am currently studying to be a Frontend developer @ Medieinstitutet in Malmö (Sweden).
 Before my journey as a junior developer, I have years of experience working with UX/UI and digital design.

 ### What am I currently learning?
-At the moment I am learning about [How to create an API](http://github.com/devjoppe/mi-product-list) with NodeJS, TS, Express and PRISMA.
+At the moment I am learning more about REACT.

 ### My learning focus is on the following: